amrangry/ClockWise/README.md

 ```
 https://cocoapods.org/pods/ClockWise

+### Swift Package Manager (SPM)
+The Swift Package Manager is a tool for automating the distribution of Swift code and is integrated into the swift compiler.
+To integrate using Apple's Swift package manager from xcode :

+File -> Swift Packages -> Add Package Dependency...

+enter package URL : https://github.com/amrangry/ClockWise.git , choose the latest release

 ### Manually
 To install manually the ClockWise classes in your app, just drag the Source class files (demo files and assets are not needed) into your project.